inspec/inspec/docs/style.md

 ```

 Use:

 ```ruby
 control "test-all-files" do
   ..
 end
 ```

 Sometimes you may create controls from a static list of elements.
-If this list stays the same no matter what system is scanned, it may be ok to do so and use it as a generator for static controls.
+If this list
+stays the same no matter what system is scanned, it may be ok to do so and use
+it as a generator for static controls.

-### 6. Avoid Ruby system calls
+## Avoid Ruby system calls

-Reason: Ruby code is executed on the system that runs InSpec.
-This allows
+Ruby code is executed on the system that runs InSpec.
+This allows InSpec to work
-InSpec to work without Ruby and rubygems being required on remote
+without Ruby and RubyGems being required on remote targets (servers or
-targets (servers or containers).
-System calls are often used to interact with
+containers).
+System calls are often used to interact with the local OS or remote
-the local OS or remote endpoints from a local installation.
+endpoints from a local installation.

-InSpec tests, however, are designed to be universally executable on all
+InSpec tests, however, are designed to be universally executable on all types
-types of runtimes, including local and remote execution.
-We want to give
+of runtimes, including local and remote execution.
+We want to give users the
-users the ability to take an OS profile and execute it remotely or locally.
+ability to take an OS profile and execute it remotely or locally.

-**Avoid shelling out**
+## Avoid shelling out

+Avoid:
-Avoid: `` `ls``\`
+  - `` `ls``\`
-Avoid: `system("ls")`
+  - `system("ls")`
-Avoid: `IO.popen("ls")`
+  - `IO.popen("ls")`

+Use:

-Use: `command("ls")` or `powershell("..")`
+  - `command("ls")` or `powershell("Get-ChildItem")`

-Ruby's command executors will only run localy.
+Ruby's command executors will only run locally.
 Imagine a test like this:

 ```ruby
 describe `whoami` do